-While every kiddo develops differently, by the age of 3 most kids should not be toe walking.
-Also, you want to look for any additional signs – such as unsteady feet or ankles.
-This would show up as frequent falls, “wobbly” appearing feet in standing or feet that look like they roll toward the middle with little to no arch visible.
+While every kiddo develops differently, by the age of three, most kids should not be toe walking.
+Also, you want to look for any additional signs, such as unsteady feet or ankles.
+This would show up as frequent falls, “wobbly” appearing feet while standing, or feet that look like they roll toward the middle with little to no arch visible.
 Signs such as these may point to some structural instability in the feet or ankles.

 All of these could be signs of gross motor delay or general difficulty with balance and may warrant the need for further evaluation to determine an underlying physical or developmental cause.

 So, all that being said, what is the big deal with toe walking?
 When toe walking becomes a habit, the body adapts to suit that.
 What that means is the Achilles tendon on the back of the lower leg can shorten.
 Shortened tendons lead to the inability to properly use the joints they affect, in this case the ankle.

 A person with short Achilles tendons cannot properly elevate their toes in running, clearing steps or climbing, which further delays their gross motor development and makes them more prone to tripping on their own feet.

 What if your child is a habitual toe walker?
 A good place to start is a proper screening by your child’s physician to rule out any underlying medical or orthopedic conditions.

 Once all has been cleared, a good next step is physical therapy.
 What this looks like for a child who toe walks is a program individually designed for your child’s needs.
 This typically includes a combination of:

 When utilized together, these work to lower them back down to their heels to allow proper functional development in the areas of walking, strength, balance and coordination.
 The earlier that toe walking is addressed, the higher the likelihood of preventing the cascade of negative long-term effects.